andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 [^3]: As a math guy, this name really bothers me.
 The term "proof" should be reserved for arguments which are undoubtedly correct.
 Tether's "Proof of Reserves" certainly has room for doubt.
 [^4]: "DAO" stands for "Decentralized Autonomous Organization", and is an exciting concept enabled by blockchain technology.
 The basic idea is captured by its name: it is an organization which is 1) composed of individuals, 2) owned by no one individual/entity, and 3) capable of making decisions and performing actions.
 [^5]: Actually, liquidation ratios are not *exclusively* determined by an asset's volatility.
 It also depends on the values of other risk parameters.
 For a given asset, there can be different Maker Vaults with differrent mixes of risk parameters.
 For example, there may be two Vaults for Ether, one with a collateralization ratio of 145% and a stability fee of 2.25%, and the other with a collateralization ratio of 170% and stability fee of 0.50%.
 See [Block Analitica](https://maker.blockanalitica.com/vaults/) to explore current Maker Vault parameters.
-[^6]: The Terra Protocol actually supported stablecoins pegged to various different national currencies (not just the USD), all sharing underlying liquidity.
-For simplicity, we will focus just on UST, Terra's stablecoin pegged to USD (I'll use "Terra" and "UST" interchangably, refering to the stablecoin pegged to USD).
+[^6]: The Terra Protocol actually supports stablecoins pegged to various different national currencies (not just the USD), all sharing underlying liquidity.
+For simplicity, we will focus just on UST, Terra's stablecoin pegged to USD.
 [^7]: "Whale" is a term in trading that refers to a trader with a lot of capital.
 Big whales can make big splashes with a flap of the tail: their trades can move the market.
 [^8]: Curve is an decentralized exchange (DEX) specifically designed for trading combinations of tokens which have stable value relative to eachother (e.g. USDT/USDC/Dai, or ETH/stETH).
+[^9]: Note that not all stablecoins fit *strictly* into a single category.
+There are actually a couple recent "hybrid" projects ([FRAX](https://docs.frax.finance/), [Sperax USDs](https://docs.sperax.io/)) that blend the crypto-collateralized and algorithmic models.
+These stablecoins are partially (mostly) backed by crypto-collateral, and partially backed by a protocol token (like Luna).
+The ratio of these backings is parameterized and can shift over time.
+I think it's an interesting idea, and it will be interesting to keep an eye on these projects over the next couple of years.